ImperialCollegeLondon/grad_school_git_course/_episodes/l1-02-committing-history.md

 ### Rewriting History

-A very common and frustrating occurrence when using Git making a commit and then realising you forgot to stage something, or staged something you shouldn't have.
-Fortunately Git history is not set in stone and can be changed.
+A very common and frustrating occurrence when using Git is making a commit and then realising you forgot to stage something, or staged something you shouldn't have.
+Fortunately the Git commit history is not set in stone and can be changed.

 To undo a commit you can use:
 ~~~